Frontier Communications of Connecticut

-The Southern New England Telephone Company (commonly referred to as SNETCo by its customers), doing business as Frontier Communications of Connecticut, is a local exchange carrier owned by Frontier Communications.
+The Southern New England Telephone Company (SNET), doing business as Frontier Communications of Connecticut, is a local exchange carrier owned by Frontier Communications.

 History

-It started operations on January 28, 1878 as the District Telephone Company of New Haven.
+It started operations on January 28, 1878, as the District Telephone Company of New Haven.
 It was the founder of the first telephone exchange, as well as the world's first telephone book.
 Since its inception, SNET has held a monopoly on most of the telephone services in the state of Connecticut; the only remaining exceptions are the Greenwich and Byram exchanges where Verizon New York provides telephone service.

 SNET and Cincinnati Bell were the only two companies in the old Bell System in which the old AT&T only held a minority stake; by 1983, AT&T's stake was only 19.6 percent.
 Therefore, both were considered independents rather than Bell Operating Companies.

 Sale to SBC

 SNET was purchased for $4.4 billion in 1998 by SBC Communications, which subsequently purchased the old AT&T, taking its name as the "new" AT&T. Under AT&T, SNET was known as AT&T Connecticut.

 In 2006, AT&T merged the operations of SNET into AT&T Teleholdings, formerly Ameritech, making it a subsidiary of the latter.

 On June 1, 2007, the operations of Woodbury Telephone were merged into SNET.